confluentinc/ccloud-sdk-go-v2/README.md

 ## Compatibility

 There are *NO compatibility guarantees* for this repository.
-It is in direct support of the [Terraform Provider for Confluent Cloud](https://github.com/confluentinc/terraform-provider-confluentcloud/), so branches will be compatible with that repo.
+It is in direct support of the [Terraform Provider for Confluent](https://github.com/confluentinc/terraform-provider-confluent) and the [Confluent CLI](https://github.com/confluentinc/cli), so branches will be compatible with those repos.

 ## Things you should *NOT* do